taranjeet/greb/README.md

 of terminal is launched.
 To use it in this way, one needs to configure its `bashrc` and write `greb -d` or `greb --rdm` at the end of it.

+Also greb displays trending words and word of the day from Merriam webster.

 Todos
 =====

-[ ] Implementation as a class
+[] Implementation as a class

-[ ] Option to turn off or on display.
+[] Write test cases
+[] Add header for requests

 License
 ====